redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 Math.ceil(1440000 / 65536) = 22 pages
 ```

-So, 22 memory pages of 64Kb each will be needed to store the image.

-In addition to memory needed for the image, we also need to allocate some memory for the colour palette information.[^1]
+In addition to the memory needed for the image, we also need to allocate some memory for the colour.[^1]

 The colour palette is simply a precalculated lookup table that allows us to translate an iteration value into a colour.
 Assuming we limit the maximum number of iterations to 32,768 and each colour requires 4 bytes, then we will need to allocate a further 2 pages of WebAssembly memory: